ansible/jewel/README.md

 3. ldap_auditor:audit123
 4. ldap_org_admin:orgadmin123

 The first account is a normal user.
-The second account will be a super user in Gateway.
-The third account will be a system auditor in Gateway.
+The second account will be a super user in gateway.
+The third account will be a system auditor in gateway.
 The fourth account is an org admin.
 All users belong to an org called "LDAP Organization".
-To log in with one of these users go to the Gateway login screen enter the username/password.
+To log in with one of these users go to the gateway login screen enter the username/password.

 ### tacacs+ Integration

-tacacs+ is an networking protocol that provides external authentication which can be used with Gateway.
-This section describes how to build a reference tacacs+ instance and plumb it with your Gateway for testing purposes.
+tacacs+ is an networking protocol that provides external authentication which can be used with gateway.
+This section describes how to build a reference tacacs+ instance and plumb it with your gateway for testing purposes.

 Once the containers come up a new port (49) should be exposed and the tacacs+ server should be running on that port.